timmo001/home-panel/README.md

 You can use a demo of this app [here][demo-app].

-> To run this, you must have a secure instance of Home Assistant.
-Meaning Home
-> Assistant has SSL / HTTPS enabled.
+> This will only work with Home Assistant instances served over HTTPS

 ## Docs